haoyuanzeng/covid_study/README.md

 ## Remarks on the code

-You need install Python and R to run the code.
-The txt file packages_requirements.txt shows which R packages you need to run the project.
+You need to install Python and R to run the project.
+Additionally, the txt file packages_requirements.txt shows which R packages you need specifically.

 To run the project, please run the code "snakemake --cores 1 all" in the terminal that is opened into your project's directory.